-The robustness of the MNL-based models across the reform is further supported by an analogous exercise that compares prediction accuracy for choice outcomes using models estimated from prereform and post-reform data.
+The robustness of the MNL-based models across the reform is further supported by an analogous exercise that compares prediction accuracy for choice outcomes using models estimated from pre-reform and post-reform data.
 Note that using the MNL model estimated from post-reform choice data should always perform better than the model using pre-reform data since we are evaluating on post-reform data.
 However, Table 8 shows that the improvement from estimating using post-reform data is small: the choice patterns are stable enough so that it is reasonable to use a model estimated from pre-reform data to predict post-reform outcomes.

-What about the effect of information cues due to the change in how choices are presented?
-Figure 6 show that the salience of tier information in the new presentation of choices has a small effect on the distribution of preferences: for grade K1, the actual percentage of students who ranked a Tier 1 school as top choice is not higher than predicted by the MNL model.
-For grade K2, the actual percentage is slightly higher, but only by a few percentage points.34 The Lexicographic model, on the other hand, vastly overstates the importance of tier, as it predicts that more than half of the students will rank a Tier 1 school first, when the actual percentage is less than 35%.35
+Finally, we examine the effect of how choices are presented.
+Fig. 6 shows that the salience of tier information in the new presentation of choices has a small effect on the distribution of preferences: for grade K1, the actual percentage of students who ranked a Tier 1 school as top choice is not higher than predicted by the MNL model.
+For grade K2, the actual percentage is slightly higher, but only by a few percentage points.
+The Lexicographic model, on the other hand, vastly overstates the salience effect of tiers, as it predicts that more than half of the students will rank a Tier 1 school first, when the actual percentage is less than 35%.